 The use of nutritional interventions in the prevention or treatment of dementia is extremely promising because of the low cost, simplicity, acceptability and safety.

 Coconut oil may represent a cheap and natural treatment for dementia.
-This is because digestion of coconut oil in the liver generates molecules called ketones.
-Ketones are what our bodies produce when converting fat into energy, which is needed to prevent neuron degeneration.
+This is because coconut oil contains medium-chain triglycerides (MCTs), which are digested to ketones in the liver.
+Ketones are normally produced in the body during the conversion of fat to energy, which is needed to prevent neuron degeneration.

-Compelling evidence has linked dementia to diabetes, a disorder involving resistance to or reduced production of insulin (the main hormone required for conversion of glucose to energy).
-It has been suggested that insulin dysfunction in brain cells may be initiated in Alzheimer’s disease, resulting in synaptic failure and eventual cognitive decline.
+Compelling evidence has linked dementia to diabetes, which is a disorder that involves resistance to or reduced production of insulin, the main hormone required for conversion of glucose to energy.
+The development of dementia is linked to localized insulin resistance in the brain cells, resulting in synaptic failure and eventual cognitive decline.

 Currently, there is little research investigating the potential use of coconut oil as treatment for dementia.

-Experimental evidence obtained from a Spanish study assessing the cognitive impact of coconut oil further supports this notion.
+This is supported by a single Spanish study assessing the cognitive impact of coconut oil.
 44 patients with Alzheimer’s disease were administered either 40ml of coconut oil daily or a placebo over 21 days.
 It was observed that the patients who received the coconut oil significantly improved in certain cognitive domains like orientation and language skills.